ADZYYYY/splunk-threat-hunting-lab/hunts/H001-suspicious-powershell-execution/README.md

 | table _time host User ParentImage Image CommandLine detection_reason
 | rename ParentImage as "Parent Process", Image as "Process", CommandLine as "Command Line"
 ```
+- Stores the CommandLine value in lowercase so the detection is case insensitive
+- The case() function checks the command line against several suspicious patterns and assigns a label.
+- Used rename function to make fields easier to read and understand

 **Results**